Read this article to know 6 steps to configure Magento 2 SEO like a PRO along with all helpful information and tool to shorten the SEO process!

 The goal here is to make all your URLs:

-Then, put them into their appropriate categories without search engines register them as duplicate page (later down the post!)
+Then, put them into their appropriate categories without search engines registering them as duplicate pages (later down the post!)

 Make the URL readable and formulated

 First, this is how you recognize your URL readability.